cameronmore/RustEnv/README.md

 # Rust Dot Env Parser

 This repository contains a relatively simple dotenv file parser.
 This project is being developed for educational purposes and should not be used in production.
+Also note that the library on [crates.io](https://crates.io/crates/dotenv_lib) can be found [here](https://github.com/cameronmore/dotenv_lib)--this was the development repository for that library.

 ## dotenv Files